Napoleon BonaparteRevolutionary General, First Consul, and Emperor of the French

 Arc de Triomphe: N/A

-A poor Corsican noble by birth, Napoleon Bonaparte grew up in Corsica until his family obtained a scholarship for him to study at the school at Brienne, and he left for there at age nine.
+A poor Corsican noble by birth, Napoleon Bonaparte grew up in Corsica until his family obtained a scholarship for him to study at the school at Brienne in France, and he left for there at age nine.
 After studying for five years there, he then enrolled in the École Militaire in Paris in 1784.
 Commissioned as a lieutenant in the artillery in 1785, once the Revolution was in full swing in 1793 Napoleon rose to distinction when as a captain he was placed in command of the artillery during the Siege of Toulon.
 His plans to force the British out of the harbor were successful, and he was rewarded with a promotion to général de brigade for his contributions to the victory.

-Two years later the Terror of the Revolution had been stopped but France's new government, known as the Directory, was in turmoil.
+Two years later the Reign of Terror of the Revolution had been overcome but France's new government, known as the Directory, was in turmoil.
 The political executions had been stopped but corruption ran rampant.
 While in Paris, General Bonaparte had made the acquaintance of one of the five directors, the notable politician Paul Barras.
 In October of 1795, a royalist mob threatened to overthrow the government, and General Menou attempted to negotiate the disarmament of the mob and failed.
 Barras was then entrusted to defend the government, but not being a soldier, he asked Napoleon to disperse the mob.
 Napoleon responded quickly, sending Captain Murat and his cavalry to fetch artillery.
 With this artillery Napoleon fired a "whiff of grapeshot" into the mob and dispersed it, earning the gratitude of the government.
 Grateful for their continued existence, the Directory promoted him to général de division and gave him command of the Army of the Interior.
 Wanting to fight France's enemies, Napoleon instead repeatedly tried to convince the Directory to give him command of the Army of Italy despite its poor condition.